“If you would lift me up you must be on higher ground”

 I had a feeling Higher Ground was something special and read up a little after my first visit.
 I was right, it is something special.
-Less than a year old, Higher Ground is the brainchild of Nathan Toleman, the guy who along with his wife, pretty much INVENTED SMASHED AVOCADO ON TOAST.
+Less than a year old, Higher Ground is the brainchild of Nathan Toleman, the guy who along with his wife, pretty much invented smashed avocado on toast!
 Dear god, what a man!!
-All Hail Nathan Toleman!

 Incredibly fragrant crispy fried chilli leaves topping the softest bright yellow scrambled egg, thinly sliced cauliflower and toasty roasted broccoli florets.
 The spicing was subtle enough to not smother the vegetables but somehow, at the same time, enough to warm your palette.
-Honestly, could not fault this dish.
+Honestly, I can’t find one negative with this dish.

 The salty, creamy anchovy mayonnaise was the winner on that plate for me and like a roast leg of lamb studded with garlic and anchovies, it paired the sausage meat perfectly.
 The pastry was flaky and gloriously calorie laden and don’t get me started on the spiced lamb filling.
 Let’s put it this way, Patrick only let me have the smallest of bites!

 Expect to pay a little more than brunch elsewhere (across my two visits, the bills were an average of $59) which I actually think is really bloody reasonable.
-It’s about £19 a head.
-If you want cheaper food brunch, go somewhere else.
+It’s about £20 a head.
+If you want cheaper food, go somewhere else.
 This is a special place and I’d happily pay double.